StevenBlack/hosts/readme.md

 ## How do I control which sources are amalgamated?

-You can add additional sources by placing each in a subfolder of the `data/` folder.
-Provide a copy of that new `hosts` file, and place its update url in `update.info`.
+Add one or more  *additional* sources, each in a subfolder of the `data/` folder, and specify its update url in `update.info` file.

+Add one or more *optional* sources, each in a subfolder of the `extensions/` folder, and specify the update url in `update.info`.

 ## How do I incorporate my own hosts?